 Shortly after arriving in Johannesburg I took a flight over to Cape Town.
-My partner and I stayed in Table View, one block back from Blouberg beach.
+My boyfriend and I stayed in Table View, one block back from Blouberg beach.
 What a view and what a beach!
 It’s one of the top 3 kitesurfing beaches in the world and we happened to be visiting at the same as the Red Bull King of the Air competition, so there were hundreds of kitesurfers out on the water and subsequently out in the bars and restaurants – a great atmosphere.
 One of my favourite eating places was Jerry’s Burger Bar – definitely check it out if you visit the area.

 We were treated to many a gorgeous sunset while we walked along the beach, I attempted to do it justice but did not quite succeed…